Understanding Eczema and Effective Care

 - Climate: Dry air, extreme temperatures

-Customer experience shows that a trigger diary helps identify patterns.
-Record your symptoms, products used, weather conditions, and emotional state daily.
+Customer experiences show that a trigger diary helps to identify patterns.
+Daily note your symptoms, products used, weather conditions, and emotional state.

-Based on our experience and the wisdom of my grandmother, we combine various active principles in our products for maximum effectiveness:
+Based on our experience and my grandmother's wisdom, we combine various active principles in our products for maximum effectiveness:

-"True healing doesn't come from a single active ingredient, but from the harmonious interaction of nature.
-Our CO₂ extracts work synergistically—the whole is greater than the sum of its parts."
+"True healing does not happen through a single active ingredient, but through the harmonious interaction of nature.
+Our CO₂ extracts work synergistically – the whole is greater than the sum of its parts."

 - Repair: Ceramides and hemp seed oil for the skin barrier